knzyrl/Star-Gazers-Project/README.md

    - Presenter: Displays the image along with the description and fun fact.

 7. Alice does not know what her precise coordinates are.
-She uses the “Geocoding” function to convert her address into coordinates to use in the other functions. _(Assigned to: Cissy)_
+She uses the “Geocoding” function to convert her address into coordinates to use in the other functions. _(Assigned to: Alex)_

     - Interactor: User inputs an address for geocoding.

-   - Controller: Calls Google Maps API to convert the address to coordinates.
+   - Controller: Calls Geocoding API to convert the address to coordinates.

    - Presenter: Displays the resulting latitude and longitude for use in other features.